Bernie Sanders Blasts Joe Biden After Democratic Front-Runner Praised Pharmaceutical Companies To Donors

 As The Inquisitr previously reported, Sanders, a Medicare-for-All proponent, has taken issue with the companies in the past.
 In a recent interview, the Independent senator said while he supports research being done by these companies, many of them are less interested in creating new medications and are more willing to create “me-too drugs,” which he said are drugs that make modest changes to maximize profit without providing benefits to the public.

-According to The New York Times, the United States spends considerably more on prescription drugs than comparable wealthy countries.
+According to The New York Times, the United States spends quite a bit more money on prescription drugs than other comparable countries.